 Broad Greenstate is in strict compliance with requirements set out in relevant laws and regulations, including the Labour Law and the Labour Contract Law, to earnestly protect the employees' legitimate rights and interests.
-Moreover, employees of different nationalities, races, genders and age are treated on an equal basis.
+Moreover, employees of different nationalities, races, genders and ages are treated on an equal basis.
 Further, a set of management systems and measures have been in place to strictly prohibit employment discrimination, child labour and forced labour.
+There were no material non-compliance matters relating to labour practices during the Reporting Period.
 We have established scientific and effective talents cultivation mechanism and offered our employees with competitive remuneration and benefits packages, as well as organized diversified staff activities to enhance their sense of belonging.
 The details are provided as below.